Global & Urban Health & Equity

 Opportunities to participate in research and service-learning programs locally and abroad

-Lectures and mentorship provided by a multi-disciplinary team of local experts, including medicine, public health, law, engineering, environmental health, and more
+A multi-disciplinary team of local experts, including medicine, public health, law, engineering, environmental health, and more

 Enrollment is free and open to any affiliate of the Wayne State University community

 Applicants must have a bachelor's degree or higher

 Endorsement from the applicant's program director, supervisor, or employer.
 CLICK HERE to complete the support form!

 Margherio Family Conference Center, Scott Hall

 Seminars begin September 14th, 2023 6:00 p.m. - 8:30 p.m.

 Dates include Oct 5th and 26th, Nov 16th, Dec 14th, Jan 18th, Feb 15th, March 14th, April 4th and 25th.